Upload Guide

 • High contrast with the product.
 If your product is white, use a slightly darker background so edges are visible.

-• No text, logos, or other products in the frame.
+• Avoid unrelated text, logos, or other products in the frame.
 The system needs to clearly identify what the product is.

 Framing and Angle